onera/paradigm/training/Python/01_Introduction/introduction.md

 <br/>

 - What ?
 Compute the distance of points to a surface
 - What for ?
-Post-processing a numerical simulation
+Allows level-setting, computation of wall distances for turbulence models

 <br/><br/>